bitnami/charts/bitnami/spring-cloud-dataflow/README.md

 ### Ingress

-This chart provides support for ingress resources.
-If you have an ingress controller installed on your cluster, such as nginx-ingress or traefik you can utilize the ingress controller to serve your Spring Cloud Data Flow server.
+This chart provides support for Ingress resources.
+If you have an ingress controller installed on your cluster, such as [nginx-ingress-controller](https://github.com/bitnami/charts/tree/main/bitnami/nginx-ingress-controller) or [contour](https://github.com/bitnami/charts/tree/main/bitnami/contour) you can utilize the ingress controller to serve your application.

 To enable ingress integration, please set `server.ingress.enabled` to `true`